Media

 associated array and the mime type goes as its value.
 In

-this example, svg file extension represents files with the mime type image/svg+xml.
+this example, SVG file extension represents files with the mime type image/svg+xml.
 You can find out mime types of

-several common file extensions on this page.
+several common file extensions on this page (opens new window).

 You can also add multiple file types in one code snippet, like this:

-function my_myme_types( $mime_types = array() ){
+function my_mime_types( $mime_types = array() ){

 $mime_types['svg'] = 'image/svg+xml'; // Adding svg extension